top of page

 Boys highlighting myths around menstruation in MHM conversations at St. Anthony secondary school that engaged boys

-Luckily, I was able to participate in the Menstruation workshop offered by Walkfree.
+Luckily, I was able to participate in the Menstruation convensations organized by Walkfree.
 I found the workshop to be fun, dynamic and engaging.
-Walkfree has taught about being confident in your own skin, body and own life without thinking “What are people going to say?”
-The workshop opened our minds about being content with the way you are born.
-The Walkfree workshops not only teach girls about menstruation but also provide free reusable Afripads to the most needing women and girls to reduce Period Poverty.
+Walkfree has taught me about being confident in your own skin, body and own life without thinking “What are people going to say?”
+The workshop opened our minds about being content with the

 WALKFREE-1_copy_(1)[1].png